-UAW files complaint against Tesla representing terminated workers
+UAW files complaint against Tesla for terminated workers

 NLRB, the U.S. agency in charge of enforcing labor law, in late August filed a complaint against Tesla, saying it found merit to workers’ complaints about unfair labor practices.

-Reporting by Munsif Vengattil in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Munsif Vengattil and Laharee Chatterjee in Bengaluru; Editing by Sriraj Kalluvila